Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/final_output/Project Management.md

 For the initial project proposal, slides covering technical content,  and presenting were divided evenly, allowing each member to contribute while gaining insight into all aspects of the project.

 For the interim presentation, the team refined its strategy.
 With clearer task allocations emerging, members focused more on their technical areas while still contributing to joint outputs.
-Regular meetings ensured continuity and cohesion, with feedback loops to integrate individual work into a unified message.
+Regular meetings ensured continuity and cohesion, with feedback loops to integrate individual work into a unified message to present to the project leaders and Majicom.
 This period marked a shift towards more autonomous work, balanced by team review and collective editing.

-In preparation for the final presentation and group report, collaboration intensified.
-Each member contributed to their specialised section, while joint sessions were held to polish and align the final outputs.
-Visuals, data interpretation, and conclusions were refined collaboratively to ensure clarity and coherence.
+In preparation for the final presentation and group report, further collaboration was required.
+Each member contributed to their specialised section for a joint website created through Github, while joint sessions were held to polish and align the final outputs.
+Visuals, data interpretation, and conclusions were refined to ensure clarity and coherence in the questions we were answering, and the results presented.

 The individual report phase saw a transition to independent work, though team members continued informal peer support, discussing findings and approaches.
 This blended strategy of shared responsibility and individual accountability helped maintain a high standard throughout the project.

+Overall team interaction was positive throughout.
+A determined mindset prevailed, despite occasional challenges faced by uncertainty over the direction the initial project direction, and technical shifts in certain deliverable's methods requiring reallocation of resources and personnel.